-- 1. Utilize a 6:1 backslope if you can tie into original ground within 16 feet of Hinge Point for Cuts.
+- Utilize a 6:1 backslope if it can tie into original ground within 16 feet of Hinge Point for Cuts.
 If limits of 6:1 backslope exceed 16 feet, transition to 4:1 backslope to stay within 16 feet of Hinge Point for Cuts.
 Otherwise, utilize a 2:1 backslope once beyond 6 feet of Hinge Point for Cuts. - 2.
-The steepest practical slopes as determined by the Geotechnical Unit should be utilized.
+For Interstates, Freeways, Expressways, and Arterials, utilize a 6:1 fill slope if it can tie into original ground within 30 feet of Hinge Point for Fills.
+If limits of 6:1 fill slope exceed 30 feet, steepen the slope up to the maximum given in the geotechnical recommendations.
+For more discussion on the application of the hinge point refer to the paragraph above Figure 4-4. - 3.
+Use the appropriate slopes for the facility and roadway corridor context.
 Unless otherwise noted, slopes for projects east of I-95 or in Division 4 should not be steeper than 3:1.
 Interstate side slopes should not be steeper than 2:1 except in rock excavation.
-Freeways and expressways should not be steeper than 11/2:1 to 2:1 - 3.
-15'-0" minimum for Interstate, freeways, expressways, and other multi-lane facilities.
-12'-0" minimum for arterials, collectors, and locals over 4,000 ADT. - A guardrail study will be required for fill slopes steeper than 3:1.
-Refer to RDM Part I Chapter 6. - Two-foot minimum ditch depth is required to cover driveway pipe.
+Freeways and expressways should not be steeper than 1 1/2:1 to 2:1.
+Coordinate with the Geotechnical Unit when other slopes are considered. - 15'-0" minimum for interstate, freeways, expressways, and other multi-lane facilities.
+12'-0" minimum for arterials, collectors, and locals over 4,000 ADT. - 5.
+A guardrail study will be required for fill slopes steeper than 3:1.
+Refer to RDM Part I Chapter 6. - 6.
+Two-foot minimum ditch depth is required to cover driveway pipe.